You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - File any legal claims within the appropriate, legally mandated window of time.

-- Uncover all responsible parties and prevent insurance companies from taking advantage of you with unfair settlement or compensation offers
+- Uncover all responsible parties and prevent insurance companies from taking advantage of you with an unfair settlement or compensation offers